Electrical contractors in

 Licensing Requirements

-Rhode Island requires Electrical Contractor License through Department of Labor and Training.
-Must pass state electrical exam, provide proof of 4 years experience or apprenticeship completion, carry $50,000 surety bond, and maintain $300,000 general liability insurance.
+RI requires state electrical contractor license through Department of Labor and Training.
+Must pass written exam, have 4 years experience or apprenticeship completion, $10,000 surety bond, and general liability insurance.
 License renewal every 2 years with 8 hours continuing education.

 Permit Requirements

-Electrical permits required through Newport Building Department for all work except minor repairs.
-Permit fees range $50-200 based on scope.
-Plans required for service upgrades and new installations.
+Electrical permits required through Newport Building Department for most work except minor repairs.
+Permit fees range $50-$300 based on project scope.
+Plans required for panel upgrades and major installations.

 Inspection Schedule